“Happiness, not in another place but this place, not for another hour but this hour”

 It can be scary and confusing making the decision to contact a counsellor or therapist, but in my experience people will struggle with a mental health issue, a personal crisis or problems with a relationship for much longer than is healthy.
 Sometimes a friend has proved a source of comfort, but this help can only go so far.
 Realising that resolving a problem requires something more means you have actually already taken the first step towards improving your life.

 How long a period of counselling lasts will vary from person to person and depend on the depth of the issues they are facing.
-For some people a couple of sessions helps to bring their problems into focus, and they feel ready to move forward; other problems may require more of an open-ended approach.
+For some people a short period of sessions helps to bring their problems into focus, and they feel ready to move forward; other problems may require more of an open-ended approach.

 Before we begin any work we will agree on the number of sessions we’ll undertake, and at the end of that number review our progress.
 As long as we both agree further therapy will be of benefit to you, sessions can continue.